intri-in/manage-my-damn-life-nextjs/COMMITMESSAGE.md

-- Google Calendars are no longer shown in task list as Google Tasks don't work using CalDAV (they use a separate API)
-- Minor UI Fixes and improvements
+- Added ability to create filters relative to due date and start date.
-- Minor type error fixes
+- Minor bug fixes